 SAVING THE CALIFORNIA MOUNTAIN LION

-The resilient mountain lion goes by many other names: puma, cougar, panther, catamount — even “ghost cat.”
-Over the past century in California, it has survived habitat loss and government-sponsored predator extermination campaigns that wiped out the state’s grizzly bears and gray wolves.
+The resilient mountain lion goes by many names: puma, cougar, panther, catamount and even “ghost cat.”
+Over the past century in California, it has survived habitat loss and government-sponsored extermination campaigns that wiped out the state’s grizzly bears and gray wolves.

 Hemmed in by highways and killed by cars, California’s cougars are isolated in small, unsustainable populations.
-Barriers prevent young mountain lions from dispersing to establish their own home ranges and find mates.
+Barriers prevent young mountain lions from migrating in or out to establish their own home ranges and find mates.

 After two young puma brothers left their mom, they were boxed in and killed because of roads and development fragmenting their California habitat.
 To save these iconic big cats, state and local agencies need to improve habitat connectivity.

 Check out our press releases to learn more about the Center's actions for California mountain lions.